Overview of your Child’s First Dental Visit

 At The Office

-Typically, the first dental visit is short and very little treatment is done.
+Typically, the first visit at Sunnyvale Dental Care Practice is short and very little treatment is done.
 The goal is to give your child a chance to get to know the dentist and dentistry in a friendly, non-threatening way.
 During this visit, the dentist will:

 - Thoroughly examine your child’s teeth for tooth decay